 - Confusion, weakness, muscle twitching

-- Headache, dizziness, nausea, vomiting, dry mouth, increased thirst
+- Headache, dizziness, nausea, vomiting, dry mouth, increased thirst or hunger

 - Severe stomach pain or bloating, bleeding from the rectum, bloody or black stools

 If you notice these less serious side effects, talk with your doctor:

 - Bloating or feeling of fullness